An Introduction to Flow Matching and Diffusion Models: Score Functions and Score Matching

 Plugging in this formula, the conditional score matching loss becomes:

 where in $(i)$ we plugged in \cref{eq:sampling_procedure_gaussian_path_restated_for_fm} and replaced $x$ by $\alpha_tz+\beta_t\epsilon$.
 Note that the network $s_t^\theta$ essentially learns to predict the noise that was used to corrupt a data sample $z$.
-Therefore, the above training loss is also called \themebf{denoising score matching} and it was the one of the first procedures used to learn diffusion models.
+This explains why the above training loss is called \themebf{denoising score matching}.
 It was soon realized that the above loss is numerically unstable for $\beta_t\approx 0$ close to zero (i.e. denoising score matching only works if you add a sufficient amount of noise).
 In some of the first works on denoising diffusion models (see \textbf{Denoising Diffusion Probabilitic Models}, \citep{ho2020denoising}) it was therefore proprosed to drop the constant $\frac{1}{\beta_t^2}$ in the loss and reparameterize $s_t^\theta$ into a \themebf{noise predictor} network $\epsilon_t^\theta:\mathbb{R}^d\times[0,1]\to\mathbb{R}^d$ via:

 As before, the network $\epsilon_t^\theta$ essentially learns to predict the noise that was used to corrupt a data sample $z$.
 In \cref{alg:training_score_matching_gaussian_paths}, we summarize the training procedure. \end{examplebox}